 Students will demonstrate an understanding of health care delivery systems.
 They will analyze the organization of health care delivery in hospitals, mental health and ambulatory care centers, home health agencies and nursing homes.
-Students will learn about educational preparation and responsibilities of health care professionals as well as government regulations and licensure/regulatory agencies.
+Students will have extensive hands-on experience with the UBO4.